 Learn how business all over the world are implementing ActivePDF developer SDKs into their everyday workflows:

 Back in the day, automated PDF SDKs came at a high price.
 However, the growing need for digital transformation and compliancy has forced more professional organizations to turn to PDF automation tools.
 The result was an increasingly competitive PDF software market that drove pricing and licensing down to a more affordable level.

 Because of this, more PDF software programs and developer tools are implemented by companies of all sizes, needs, and budgets.
 ActivePDF has created an affordable selection of software programs and licensing options that cater to the specific needs and functions of small-to-medium businesses.

 Myth #3: PDF security requires technical skills

-ActivePDF Global Marketing Director Derek Gerber shares that one of the biggest benefits of implementing PDF is that everyone has the capacity to build high-level security into PDF files.
+In one ActivePDF blog, we explained that one of the biggest benefits of implementing PDF is that everyone has the capacity to build high-level security into PDF files.
 This can range from the basics of password protection to the more intense process of preventing cyber crime.

-Basic PDF security is possible through developer tools and SDKs such as ActivePDF OCR, Toolkit Ultimate (which includes the ability to redact, extract, control printing, watermarking, and more), Reader Plus (which retains forms and documents securely behind your firewall), and DocConverter (featuring the highest standard of PDF encryption).
+Basic PDF security is possible through developer tools and SDKs such as ActivePDF OCR, Toolkit Ultimate (which includes the ability to redact, extract, control printing, watermarking, and more), and DocConverter (featuring the highest standard of PDF encryption).
 These are the features that provide confidence in knowing that your most sensitive files are protected from hackers, cyberattacks, and just plain human error.